henriqueleote/henriqueleote/README.md

 ## Get in Touch

-- 📫 You can reach me via[email](mailto:henriqueleote@outlook.com).
+- 📫 You can reach me via [email](mailto:henriqueleote@outlook.com).
 I'm always open to connecting with fellow developers, collaborating on projects, or simply engaging in tech-related discussions.

 - 💼 To learn more about my professional background and experience, please visit my [LinkedIn profile](https://www.linkedin.com/in/henriqueleote/).
 Let's connect and explore potential opportunities together!